madman22222/VSCode_Random_Stuff/README.md

 This repository contains a small Python chess project located in the `chess/` folder.

+P.S. this project is don almost solely with AI so this is not a show of my skills but more of my thougght prosses and yes a lot has been done between editions.
+I have forgoten a few times to push till after somethings have been done.

 See `chess/README.md` for usage, installation instructions, and details about the GUI, AI, and engine integration.

 If you want to run the chess app, open a terminal in the `chess/` directory and follow the steps in that README.